otectus/nexus_client/README.md

 https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models

-PyGPT offers compatibility of these functions with commands (tools) used in the application.
-All you need to do is define the appropriate functions using the correct JSON schema, and PyGPT will do the rest, translating such syntax on the fly into its own internal format.
+Nexus offers compatibility of these functions with commands (tools) used in the application.
+All you need to do is define the appropriate functions using the correct JSON schema, and Nexus will do the rest, translating such syntax on the fly into its own internal format.

 Local functions and tools from plugins are available in all modes, except `Assistants`.